philosophy-flow/stealth-startup-challenge/README.md

 The current experience is functional but not delightful.
 The elderly deserve better than a script-reading robot, and I can build it given more time.

 This 48-hour build proves the concept.
-The path forward is clear: enhance reliability, add intelligence, and scale nationally.
+The path forward is clear: enhance reliability, add intelligence, and optimize with scale.

 ## 📄 License